Certain signs and symptoms might suggest that a person could have a lung carcinoid tumor, but tests are needed to confirm the diagnosis.

 Ultrasound is a type of imaging test that uses sound waves to create pictures of the inside of your body.
 For this test, a small, microphone-like instrument called a transducer gives off sound waves and picks up the echoes as they bounce off body tissues.
 The echoes are converted by a computer into a black and white image on a computer screen.

 For endobronchial ultrasound, a bronchoscope is fitted with an ultrasound transducer at its tip and is passed down into the windpipe.
 This is done with numbing medicine (local anesthesia) and light sedation.

 The transducer can be pointed in different directions to look at lymph nodes and other structures in the mediastinum (the area between the lungs).
 A hollow needle can be passed through the bronchoscope to get biopsy samples of enlarged lymph nodes or other abnormal areas.
-The samples are then sent to a lab to be looked at under a microscope.
+The samples are then sent to be looked at in a lab.

 Doctors can often use a hollow needle to get a small sample from a suspicious area (mass).
 An advantage of needle biopsies is that they don’t require a surgical incision, but in some cases they might not get enough of a sample to make a diagnosis.
 There are two types of needle biopsies, based on the type of needle used: